 Bowling, Parmar, and Phillips (2008) notes that while the overt form of racial prejudice (e.g. being active in extreme right-wing political parties) is rare, racist beliefs, anti-immigrant feelings, xenophobic attitudes and racial prejudice can draw from a deep and powerful wellspring.
 More importantly, from a criminal justice perspective, if police officers are a cross-section of society, it can be expected that some may be racially prejudiced.
 Research on policing conducted between in the 1970s-1990s, indicated that racism and racial prejudice were actually more widespread and more extreme in policing culture than in wider society (Bowling et al., 2008).

+The role of prejudicial stereotypes in the context of police interviews with suspects has received negligible attention.
+As such, no research (as far as we are aware) has been conducted to measure the prejudicial stereotyping displayed during investigative interviews by the police interviewers towards suspects in England and Wales.
+To fill this gap in research within the context on investigative interviewing, The Minhas Investigative Interviewing Prejudicial Stereotyping Scale (MIIPSS) has been developed to assess investigative interviewers’ prejudicial stereotyping toward suspects.
+The Guttman principle is applied to sequentially identify the factors that allow for the development of the scale, which in turn measures if negative attitudes are possessed by interviewers towards suspects.

 Investigative Interviewing and Prejudicial Stereotyping

 One of the most prominent findings from earlier research into police interviewing of suspects is that police interviewers presume the suspect to be guilty, even before the interview is conducted (Baldwin, 1992; Mortimer & Shepherd, 1999; Moston, Stephenson, & Williamson, 1992).
 The research carried out on confirmation bias provides an insight into the adverse effect that holding a presumption of guilt could have on interviews of suspects (Hill, Memon, & McGeorge, 2008; Kassin, Goldstein, & Savitsky, 2003).
 Previous research has examined the effect of confirmation bias on the hypothesis testing process in social interaction (for example; Snyder & Swann, 1978; Kassin et al., 2003).
 The first known study on confirmation bias in the context of investigative interviewing of suspects in England and Wales was conducted by Hill et al. (2008).
 They conducted three studies to examine the effect of assumption of guilt on investigative interviewers’ questioning style, confessions and denial rates, and suspects’ verbal behaviour during interviews with mock suspects.
 They concluded that the assumption of guilt can indeed have effects both on questioning styles employed by interviewers (e.g. the increased usage of leading and confirmatory questions), as well the emergence of a self-fulfilling prophecy.